wdicarlo/vim-notebook/README.md

  * Management of notebooks of annotations (new, activate, rename, delete, archive)
  * Only one notebook can be active
- * Last used notebook is rembered through vim sessions
+ * Last used notebook is remembered through vim sessions
  * Notebook files are text files with extension .nb
  * Archived notebook files are text files with extension .nba
  * Can visualize active and/or any one of the other notebooks